20 Great Coffeeshops Across the US (Part 2)

 - What to do nearby: Hike the Los Liones trail

-Alfred Coffee is a charming coffeehouse in a tranquil section of L.A.’s Brentwood neighborhood.
-Alfred now has multiple L.A. locations, plus one in Austin and two in Tokyo.
+Alfred Coffee is a charming coffeehouse located in a tranquil section of L.A.’s Brentwood neighborhood.
+Alfred is now home to multiple L.A. locations, plus one in Austin and two in Tokyo.
 The Brentwood shop is quite nice as it is located on a beautiful tree-lined street.
 Sipping an expertly made espresso on the patio, while enjoying the mild weather, is the perfect way to start any day in beautiful Southern California.

 Alfred brews Stumptown coffee, a Portland based roaster which is widely considered one of the best in the country.
 Stumptown now has locations all over the country, and many coffeehouse now brew their coffee as well because it is so spectacular.
 Alfred also serves delicious pastries.